 - Select temperature sensitive foods, such as meat, after shopping for shelf-stable items.

 - Look for a "safe food handling" label on the package.
-This label explains how to safely store, prepare and handle raw meat at home.
+This label explains how to safely store, prepare and handle raw and partially pre-cooked meat and poultry at home.

 - Ask to have raw meat bagged separately from other groceries at checkout.